Stockpiling and Pasture Renovation

 Data from these experiments have shown that one acre of stockpiled fescue will feed a 1,000-pound animal from the first of January through March if controlled grazing is employed and we receive normal rainfall.
 This also assumes the stockpiling starts September 1 with 60 units of N fertilizer.
 Starting the stockpiling earlier yields more tonnage, but with lower quality.
 Stockpiling that begins after September 1 will have slightly higher quality but less quantity.

 While waiting for the grass to grow and stockpile in the fall, this is when hay is fed during the warmer months – September, October, and November.
 Then in December or January, the animals return to grazing.

 There are lots of things about this system that should be considered for a particular farming operation.
-If you would like to learn more about forages and deferred grazing, then make plans to attend the next Caldwell County Cattlemen’s Association meeting on Tuesday, August 28.
-It will be at a local farm.
-For details, contact the Caldwell County Extension Center at 828-757-1290.
+For more information, contact the Caldwell County Extension Center at 828-757-1290.

 Want to feed less hay this winter?
 Livestock owners would say yes to this question.
 However, it can seem like a trick question.
 Traditionally cattle graze pastures for as as far into the fall as until there is

 First, evaluate your pastures.
 Some are probably overgrazed and the fescue is weak or completely gone.
 Hopefully, some pastures still have fescue (and other cool-season forages) at least 3-4 inches tall.
 Evaluate all your pastures and put them in one category or the other.